meteor/blaze-tutorial/tutorial/simple-todos/05-styles.md

 ## 5.1: CSS

-Our user interface up until this point has not looked the best.
-Let's change this and add some basic styling which will serve as the foundation for a more professional looking app.
+In this section, let's change the user interface so it looks more like a professional app.
+First, we'll add some basic styling.

 Replace the content of our `client/main.css` file with the one below, the idea is to have an app bar in the top, and a scrollable content including: